 Northwest Baptist Seminary

-The mission of Northwest Baptist Seminary is to prepare effective leaders for Evangelical Baptist ministries and the Kingdom of God through the provision of quality, innovative, biblically-faithful educational programs.
+The mission of Northwest Baptist Seminary is to prepare effective leaders for Kingdom Ministry through the provision of quality, innovative, biblically-faithful education.

 - A founding member of ACTS Seminaries

 Northwest Baptist Seminary is the official theological education institution of the Fellowship of Evangelical Baptist Churches of British Columbia, the Yukon, Alberta, Saskatchewan, and the Territories.

 Northwest Baptist Seminary began in Calgary in 1934 with Western Baptist Bible College under the auspices of the Regular Baptist Missionary Fellowship of the Prairie Provinces.
 Rev. Morley Hall was the founder and Rev. George Dawe was the first principal.
 This school was located at Westbourne Baptist Church and was operated there until 1939, when many of the young men who would have come to study were, instead, sent to Europe to fight in the Second World War.

 In 1945, at the end of the war, the leaders in British Columbia and the Prairies Provinces decided to open a college in Port Coquitlam, British Columbia.
 Dr. J. B. Rowell was the first president and he was succeeded in 1946 by Rev. George Dawe.
 This college was given the name, Northwest Baptist Bible College.
 In 1953 the College was reorganized and Rev. J. H. Pickford became the Principal.
 The College relocated in 1958 to southeast Marine Drive in Vancouver.
 In 1959 Northwest received its charter from the government of British Columbia authorizing it to grant all theological degrees.